ruggiero/clustep/README.md

 ### clustep.py

-    clustep.py [-h] [--gas-core] [--dm-core] [--dm-only] [-o init.dat]
+    usage: clustep.py [-h] [--gas-core] [--dm-core] [--no-dm] [--no-gas] [-o init.dat]

-    Generate an initial conditions file for a galaxy cluster halo simulation.
+    Generates an initial conditions file for a galaxy cluster halo simulation.

-    Optional arguments:
+    optional arguments:
-      -h, --help   show this help message and exit --gas-core   Sets the density profile for the gas to have a core.
+      -h, --help   show this help message and exit --gas-core   Sets gamma=0 in the Dehnen density profile assigned to the gas component, causing it to feature a central core.
+By default gamma=1, which is equivalent to a Hernquist density profile.
+                   See 1993MNRAS.265..250D and 1990ApJ...356..359H.
-      --dm-core    The same, but for the dark matter.
+      --dm-core    Exactly the same as above, but for the dark matter component.
       --no-dm      No dark matter particles in the initial conditions.
 The dark matter potential is still used when calculating the gas temperatures.